-Extensive quantities: An extensive quantity increases proportionally with system size.
-The magnitude of an extensive quantity is completely additive for non-interacting subsystems-such as mass or flow expressed per defined system.
-The magnitude of these quantities depends on the extent or size of the system (Cohen et al. 2008).

-Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al. 2008).
+- Extensive quantities: An extensive quantity increases proportionally with system size.
+For example, mass and volume are extensive quantities.
+Flow is an extensive quantity.
+The magnitude of an extensive quantity is completely additive for non-interacting subsystems.
+The magnitude of these quantities depends on the extent or size of the system (Cohen et al. 2008). - Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al. 2008).
 In this system-paradigm, mass-specific flux is flow divided by mass of the system (the total mass of everything within the measuring chamber or reactor).
-A mass-specific quantity is independent of the extent of non-interacting homogenous subsystems.
+Rates are frequently expressed as volume-specific flux.
+A mass-specific or volume-specific quantity is independent of the extent of non-interacting homogenous subsystems.
 Tissue-specific quantities (related to the sample in contrast to the system) are of fundamental interest in the field of comparative mitochondrial physiology, where specific refers to the type of the sample rather than mass of the system.
-The term specific, therefore, must be clarified; sample-specific, e.g., muscle mass-specific normalization, is distinguished from system-specific quantities (mass or volume; Figure 7).
+The term specific, therefore, must be clarified; sample-specific, e.g., muscle mass-specific normalization, is distinguished from system-specific quantities (mass or volume; Figure 7). - Intensive quantities: In contrast to size-specific properties, forces are intensive quantities defined as the change of an extensive quantity per advancement of an energy transformation (Gnaiger 1993b).